-Toxin analysis and quantification were carried out by using ELISA (Enzyme-Linked Immunosorbent Assay) at the Department of Zoology, University of Sri Jayawardenapura, Sri Lanka.
-Mainly, the toxins; Microcystin-LR and Cylindrospermopsin were analyzed and quantified.
+- Toxin analysis and quantification was carried out by using ELISA (Enzyme-Linked 2 - Immunosorbent Assay) at the Department of Zoology, University of Sri Jayawardenapura, Sri 3 - 4 Lanka.
+Mainly, the toxins; Microcystin-LR and Cylindrospermopsin were analyzed and Research - quantified.
+5